esa/pyoptgra/doc/sphinx/sensitivity.rst

 It is designed especially for problems that are near-linear and expensive to evaluate.

 As an example, we take our initial problem with one dimension, the merit function 2*x_0 to be minimized and the constraint x_0 >= 10.
-Since it does not provide a gradient, Optgra uses numerical differentiation to approximate it.

 .. testcode::

 	opt = pyoptgra.optgra(bounds_to_constraints=False, verbosity=0)
 	prob = pygmo.problem(_prob(silent=False))
 	opt.prepare_sensitivity(prob, [10])

+Since the problem does not provide a gradient, Optgra uses numerical differentiation to approximate it.

 .. testoutput::